ETHwhodis/Whitepaper/README.md

 What is needed is an easy to use, 100% open source privacy solution that quantifies privacy for ethereum transactions, all within a user's work flow.

 Building on Tornado.Cash, WHODIS.ETH quantifies a user's privacy based in time and amount of deposits through a new standard: AnonymityScore.
-In addition, WHODIS.ETH provides a user friendly interface to automatically generate provably unused, non-custodial ethereum addresses locally, within the browser as hosted on the Interplanetary File System (IPFS).
+In addition, WHODIS.ETH provides several other user friendly features to optimize workflow.

 ## 2 Design Approach